nkdAgility/azure-devops-migration-tools/docs/server-configuration.md

 ## Migration State

-In order to store the state for the migration you need to use a custom field, the `reflectedWorkItemId` field.
+In order to store the state for the migration you need to use a custom field, the `ReflectedWorkItemId` field.
 The way you add this depends on the platform you are using.

 ### Team Foundation Server (TFS)